oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ops-behavior-03-qos-levels-and-protocol-flows.md

 <mark title="Ephemeral region marking">The receiver:</mark>

-- MAY decide to accept ownership of the message when it receives a PUBWOS packet.
+- May accept or reject the message in a PUBWOS packet for any reason.

 - «<mark title="Requirement MQTT-SN-4.3.1-2"><a name="MQTT-SN-4.3.1-2"></a>MUST treat any accepted messages as QoS 0</mark>»[MQTT‑SN‑4.3.1‑2](#tab-MQTT-SN-4.3.1-2).